Bifurcations and multistability in inducible three-gene toggle switch networks

-We introduce self-activation in the induced setting of ``Case (A)'' from Fig.~\ref{fig:statesweights_comp}(A) to observe how it alters the dynamics of the baseline model.
-Given the states and weights listed, and assuming $K^{(2)} = K^{(3)} = 1$ and a single inducer $c$ targeting $\bar{R}_1$, Eqns.~\ref{eq:Model1R1} -~\ref{eq:Model1R3} become
+We introduce self-activation in the induced setting of Case I from Fig.~\ref{fig:statesweights_comp}(A) to observe how it alters the dynamics of the baseline model.
+Given the states and weights listed and a single inducer $c$ targeting $\bar{R}_1$, Eqns.~\ref{eq:Model1R1} -~\ref{eq:Model1R3} become

-To allow direct comparison to the original single-inducer model in Eqns.~\ref{eq:inducer1_r1} -~\ref{eq:inducer1_r3}, where $n = 4$ and $\bar{a} = 2$, we again set $n = 4$ and now choose maximal expression to satisfy $\bar{a} + \bar{b} = 2$.
+To allow direct comparison with the original single-inducer model in Eqns.~\ref{eq:inducer1_r1} -~\ref{eq:inducer1_r3}, we again set $n = 4$ and now choose maximal expression to satisfy $\bar{a} + \bar{b} = 2$.

-Fig.~\ref{fig:OGvModel1} directly compares the dynamics that emerge.
-Panel (A) plots the bifurcations for the baseline setting previously shown in Fig.~\ref{fig:inducer1}, with panel (B) highlighting the fixed points at low inducer concentration in three-dimensional expression space.
+Fig.~\ref{fig:OGvModel1} compares the dynamics that emerge.
+Panel (A) plots the bifurcations for the baseline setting shown earlier in Fig.~\ref{fig:inducer1}, with panel (B) highlighting the fixed points at a low inducer concentration in three-dimensional expression space.
 Panel (C) plots the bifurcations for the comparable system with self-activation in Eqns.~\ref{eq:Model1R1A} -~\ref{eq:Model1R3A}, with panel (D) again highlighting the low inducer regime.
-While any number of possible $(\bar{a},\bar{b})$ pairs can satisfy $\bar{a} + \bar{b} = 2$, for closest comparison, we choose the limit case of $\bar{a} = 2$ and $\bar{b} = 0$, at which weak activator binding has a negligible impact on expression.
+While any number of possible $(\bar{a},\bar{b})$ pairs can satisfy $\bar{a} + \bar{b} = 2$, for closest comparison we choose the limit case of $\bar{a} = 2$ and $\bar{b} = 0$, where weak activator binding has a negligible impact on expression.